ShulV/Xmap/README.md

 ### Package structure:
 When more than one controller, service, repository, model, dto and etc. appears, we put them together in a package.

+### Dependency injection via lombok:
+Use @RequiredArgsConstructor and only it.
+1 constructor for autowiring (without @Autowired annotation).
+Lombok will generate a constructor that accepts all required dependencies, marked as final or @NonNull.